bastian-weber/Ct/deploy_ressources/general/readme.txt

 						by comma.
 						Long: --cudadevices
 						Default: 0
+	-w x,y 				Specifies the coefficients for the GPU weights; both are floating point values.
+						X is the multiprocessor coefficient and y the memory bandwidth coefficient.
+						Long: --weights
+						Default: 1,1
 	-d [number] 		Optional.
 Sets the amount of VRAM to spare in Mb.
 Option is a positive integer.
 						Long: --cudasparememory.
 						Default: 200